JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 plot(image(x); axis = nothing, border = :none)
 ```

 **Hint:** Each Julia package contains its environment for tracking package dependencies.
-Use proper commands in the Pkg REPL to install the Colors package as a dependency of the ImageInspector package.
+Use proper commands in the Pkg REPL to add the Colors package as a dependency of the ImageInspector package.

 ```@raw html
 </p></div>